-Advice:
+Advice

-- If you experience any of the side effects listed above during the scan, please inform the radiographer immediately - If side effects persist, please contact your GP or Emergency Department for further advice - If you have any known kidney problems, or are pregnant or breastfeeding, please contact the Diagnostic Imaging department.
+If you experience any of the side effects listed during the scan, please inform the Radiographer immediately.

-Contact Numbers:
+If side effects persist, please contact your GP or Emergency Department for further advice.

+If you have any known kidney problems or are pregnant, please contact the Diagnostic Imaging department.

 We hope that you have found this leaflet useful.
-If you have any questions or concerns about the information provided, please contact the MRI department on 01305 255397 (Monday - Friday 9am-5pm).
+If you have any questions or concerns about the information provided here, please contact the MRI department on 01305 255397 (Monday - Friday 08.30-16.30).

 Out of hours, if you require further advice following an injection of contrast agent, please contact your GP or Emergency Department.

-You can also contact NHS direct 24 hours a day on 0845 46 47 or www.nhsdirect.nhs.uk
+You can also contact NHS 111 - 24 hours a day on 111 or https://111.nhs.uk/